Bravenaman/IDAI102-1000432-Naman_Om_Shrestha_Python/README.md

 ### ⬇️ Downloadable Report
 - Export medicine data as a **CSV file**
-- Includes medicine name, scheduled time, and status
+- Includes medicine name, scheduled time, and status (Taken/not Taken)

 ---